 Sansevieria Zeylanica [san-se-VEER-ee-uh, zey-LAN-ee-kuh], widely known with the common name of Ceylon bowstring hemp or simply, bowstring hemp, is an evergreen perennial species of the Sansevieria plant genus from the Asparagaceae family.

 Native to southeast Asia, particularly to Sri Lanka (hence, the name Ceylon) and India, the plant is often confused with Sansevieria Trifasciata, commonly known as mother-in-law’s tongue, devil’s tongue, or the snake plant.

-However, both are different species – they are closely related though.
+However, both are different species of snake plants – they are closely related though.

 In its natural habitat in Sri Lanka, the plant is mainly found growing in the drier areas, among the rocks.

 Care Guide For Sansevieria Zeylanica

 Size & Growth

 Sansevieria zeylanica (mother-in-law s tongue) is a stemless perennial flowering species characterized by its long, sword-shaped succulent leaves, which grow from a rhizomatous rootstock.